DDeShon/crypto-tracking-api/README.md

 ﻿# crypto-tracking-api

-This is a cryptocurrency tracking api created with JavaScript, Express, Axios and Cheerio.
-Currently working on getting the scraper to pull crypto price data.
+This is a cryptocurrency tracking API created with JavaScript, Express, Axios and Cheerio.
+The API currently scrapes cryptocurrency news from www.cryptonews.com, www.cryptonews.net and www.coindesk.com.